Leak Testing – Destructive and Non Destructive Options

 Hand Squeeze The Pack in a Bowl of Water

-This is a very popular test method and works well when the holes are large and the leaks obvious.
+This is a very popular test method and works when the holes are large and the leaks obvious.
 The bag is simply held under water by hand and squeezed as hard as possible.
 A stream of bubbles reveals the position of any hole.

 In many instances this method will not identify leaks from small holes.
 These only show when the packaging is placed under a much higher pressure than can be generated by hand – and particularly hands that are cold and tired by frequent testing.
 Very small holes are more easily identified using the vacuum water test chamber.